Sunday Services at 10:00am

-Jesus goes to pray in a garden called Gethsemane in the Mount of Olives.
-He leaves His disciples nearby while he goes to pray to His Father.
+After one final meal with his disciples, Jesus goes to pray in a garden called Gethsemane on the Mount of Olives.
+He asks Peter, James and John, his three closest earthly friends, to stay nearby while he goes to pray to His Father.
 There are many things worth noticing in this passage, but one of the more striking is just how human Jesus is.
 We believe that Jesus is fully God and fully man, and he is never more human than he is here in Gethsemane.
-In His moment of trial, He asks his friends to keep watch with him, he is in deep agony at what is to come, and he asks the Father to not bring the suffering that is going to come if at all possible.
-Yet in the end, we will see that He declares, “not my will but yours be done.”
+In His moment of trial, He asks his friends to keep watch with him, he is clearly in deep agony at what is to come, and he asks the Father to not bring the suffering that is going to happen if there is any other way to accomplish what he has come to do.
+Yet in the end, we see saying to His Father, “not my will but yours be done.”

-However, while this scene is in some ways encouraging to us in our humanity, it is also disturbing to see how badly Jesus is handling this ordeal.
-Listen to verses 32-35 again:
+However, while you may find Jesus’ struggle encouraging in some ways, it might also disturbing to see how badly Jesus is handling this ordeal.
+Listen to verses 37-39 again:

 And in Luke’s account of Gethsemane, we find this:

 Luke 22:42-44 - “Father, if you are willing, take this cup from me; yet not my will, but yours be done."
 43 An angel from heaven appeared to him and strengthened him.
 44 And being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling to the ground.